Configuring an SFTP server based on CentOS 7

 sudo find /etc -type f -name *.conf -print0 | sudo tar -czf backup.tar.gz --null -T -&& curl --upload-file backup.tar.gz sftp://$SFTP_SERVER/backups/backup_$(hostname)_$(date "+%Y%m%d_%H%M%S").tar.gz --insecure --user $SFTP_USER: && sudo rm -f backup.tar.gz

-To make sure the backup is being created properly, run the backup, and find the copy on the server:
+To make sure the backup works correctly, run the backup and find the created copy on the server:

 -

-Log in to the SFTP client VM via SSH and run the backup command:
+Log in to the SFTP client VM over SSH and run the backup command:

 sudo find /etc -type f -name *.conf -print0 | sudo tar -czf backup.tar.gz --null -T -&& curl --upload-file backup.tar.gz sftp://$SFTP_SERVER/backups/backup_$(hostname)_$(date "+%Y%m%d_%H%M%S").tar.gz --insecure --user $SFTP_USER: && sudo rm -f backup.tar.gz